Table of Contents

-The following is a list of mechanical factors related to the centrifuge construction and setting that directly affect separation results.
+The following is a list of mechanical factors related to the centrifuge construction and setting directly affecting separation results.
 We suggest possible ways to correct or adjust the centrifuge to get better results for each of the causes.

 The gravity disc in the centrifuge bowl regulates the oil-water interface within the centrifuge.
 For best separation results, the oil-water interface should be closest to the bowl periphery without breaking the water seal.
-This positioning of the interface allows maximum g-force exerted by the rotation to act on the separation interface (shown below).
+This interface positioning allows maximum g-force exerted by the rotation to act on the separation interface (shown below).

-A gravity disc with a smaller hole size than the ideal hole size (as determined by the nomogram) pushes the oil-water interface radially inwards.
+A gravity disc with a smaller hole size than the ideal one (as determined by the nomogram) pushes the oil-water interface radially inwards.
 This incorrect positioning of the interface causes bad separation.
 Most often, this is evident in the form of water being present in the clean oil phase.

 The correct gravity disc (as indicated by the nomogram) will provide the best separation result.
 Therefore using the gravity disc with the largest hole size (without breaking over) is the right way to fix this unsatisfactory separation.

-In cases where the sludge discharge frequency is inadequate, sludge can accumulate in the bowl to the point of entering the inter-disc space.
-This sludge blocks the flow-path of the separating fluids.
+In cases where the sludge discharge frequency is inadequate, sludge can accumulate in the bowl to enter the inter-disc space.
+This sludge blocks the flow path of the separating fluids.